-Cancer cells are more sensitive to heat than normal cells and hyperthermia takes advantage of this by increasing the temperature, either of the whole body (full-body hyperthermia) or of the part of the body with the cancer (localized hyperthermia), in order to weaken them and make them more sensitive to other treatments .
+Cancer cells are more sensitive to heat than normal cells, and hyperthermia takes advantage of this by increasing the temperature, either of the whole body (full-body hyperthermia) or of the part of the body with the cancer (localised hyperthermia), in order to weaken them and make them more sensitive to other treatments.

 Using modern electromagnetic heating methods hyperthermia can be carefully controlled and targeted, helping trigger cancer cell death without significant side-effects.